sensible-hq/sensible-docs/readme-sync/v0/layout-based-extractions/2000 - library-quickstart.md

 2. Click your document type.
 Sensible displays the specific forms it supports in the document type.
 3. Click **Clone to account**.
 Sensible displays the cloned document type and its form-specific configs in the **Document types** tab.
 ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/library_2.png)
-4. Test the document type, for example, using the [Extract](doc:quick-extraction) tab.
+4. Test the document type by uploading your sample documents, for example, using the [Extract](doc:quick-extraction) tab.